 Shin, when combined with Go, creates “self-defense; or protection of the body.

-Kan is the hall or school for the stuy of the way.
-Kan is also the meaning for Canadian Style of Ju-Jitsu.
+Kan is the hall or school for the study of the way.
+Kan is also the meaning for Canadian Style of Ju Jitsu.

 Goshinkan is the home of self preservation; home of the strong spirit and school of self-defense.

-Many of the concepts of the Goshin Martial Arts system date back to the Edo-period.
-Our techniques come from Goshinkan-Ryu Ju-Jitsu and the styles study, as well as styles we have helped develop: Shindo-Ryu Ju-Jitsu; Inukshuk Bushido Kai.
+Many of the concepts of the Goshinkan Ju Jitsu system date back to the Edo-period.
+Our techniques come from Goshinkan-Ryu Ju Jitsu and the styles study, as well as styles we have helped develop: Shindo-Ryu Ju Jitsu; Inukshuk Bushido Kai.
 The system itself is made up of Suntetsujutsu, Yawara Jutsu, Atemi-Waza Jutsu (pressure points), Kansetsuwaza (joint locking), Taihojutsu (arresting art), Osae waza (holding technique), Nage waza (throwing technique), Shime waza (neck restraints), Arnis De Cadena & Balintawak Cuentada Eskrima (single & double stick, edged weapons).

 To understand our “Mon & Kanji” we must first define the terms: